-Most immigrant visas to the United States are numerically limited both by preference category and by country of chargeability (which is, in most cases, one’s country of birth).
-Most immigrants are sponsored either by family members who are U.S. citizens or permanent residents or, alternately, through their employment or investment in the United States.
+Most immigrant visas to the U.S. are numerically limited both by preference category and by country of chargeability (which is, in most cases, one’s country of birth).
+Most immigrants are sponsored either by U.S. citizen or permanent resident relatives or, alternately, through their employment or investment in the United States.
 Scroll down this page to see the current State Department Visa Bulletin, showing backlogs in both the family and the employment-based categories.

 The word “Current” indicates that no backlog presently exists in a particular category.
 Alternately, the word “Unavailable” indicates that it is not possible to apply for permanent residence in that category.

 The dates in the Visa Bulletin can be misleading.
 Some dates, particularly in the Employment Based Categories, are “current” now, but may backlog before you can say “I-485″.
 Others, particularly in the Family Based Categories, look closer on the Bulletin than they are in reality.